 Probiotic supplements help reduce symptoms associated with leaky gut syndrome, including bloating, abdominal pain, stool changes, fatigue, and brain fog.

 It may only take a few weeks to see the beneficial effects of probiotics for leaky gut.

-Probiotics should be used alongside an anti-inflammatory diet for best results.
+Multi-strain probiotics are preferred and should be used alongside an anti-inflammatory diet for best results.

-What is Leaky Gut?
+What Is Leaky Gut?

 Who Has Leaky Gut and What Causes It?

 While digestive issues like gas, bloating, constipation, and diarrhea are certainly common in those with leaky gut syndrome, it isn’t exclusively associated with gastrointestinal symptoms or conditions.
 The immune dysfunction seen in leaky gut is linked to numerous chronic health conditions, including [2, 3, 4]:

 Inflammatory bowel disease (IBD), like Crohn’s disease and ulcerative colitis

 Irritable bowel syndrome (IBS)

 Non-alcoholic fatty liver disease (NAFLD)